 Now that you have the tools you need, you’re ready to get started:

 - Use a swivel-head spark plug socket to remove the spark plug.
 Turn the plug counter-clockwise to unscrew it.
+If the spark plug does not loosen with medium effort, apply spray lubricant at the base of the plug again and wait 30 minutes to soak in further.

 - In your car’s owner’s manual, locate the section that tells you how much of a gap there should be between each spark plug’s two electrodes.
+It may also be printed on a sticker under the hood.

 - Check the spark plug gap on the new plug before installation to make sure it aligns with the measurement given in the car’s owner’s manual.
 Utilize a spark plug gauge to measure the gap between the plug’s two electrodes.